 London Grind is a really cool spot and it helps that you can prebook tables online.
 I went for the Avocado on toast with chilli, poached eggs and feta and it was very good!
 It’s really close to London Bridge station with a view of the Shard one way and the City the other way!
 Once brunch and lunch is done it turns into a good evening bar so if you fancy staying there all day, you can!

 They also have lots of other locations around the city like Hoxton Grind, Soho Grind, Holborn Grind, Shoreditch Grind and Covent Garden Grind which I’m keen to check out!

 Granger & Co – Kings Cross, Notting Hill & Clerkenwell

 Another Aussie Brunch spot I love is Granger & Co!
-I’ve only been to the Kings Cross location which is just over the road from the station and close to the canal.
-There’s usually a queue on weekend mornings as they do not take weekend bookings and I can also imagine there’s always a queue in the Notting Hill location too considering how busy that area gets but queuing for brunch is just what we do these days in London and it’s totally worth it!
+I’ve only been to the Kings Cross location which is just over the road from the station and close to the Canal.
+There’s usually a queue on weekend for brunch as they do not take weekend bookings in advance and I can also imagine there’s always a queue in the Notting Hill location too considering how busy that area gets, but queuing for brunch is just what we do these days in London and it’s totally worth it!

 Hoi Polloi – Shoreditch

 Located on Shoreditch High Street inside the Ace Hotel, Hoi Polloi is one very trendy brunch hang out.
 Their weekend brunch runs from 7:00am until 17:30pm which is pretty impressive and on Sunday they have a small orchestra starting at about 12:00 noon, and if you’re going on the weekend I would recommend that you book in advance.